jrapudg/DRLND_collaboration_and_competition/README.md

 * Implement Proximal Policy Optimization (PPO), which has also demonstrated good performance with continuous control tasks for a multi-task scenario.

 * On the previous project, D4PG showed an outstanding performance and low variance when acting.
-It should be interesting applied it to a multi-task scenario.
+It should be interesting to apply it to a multi-task scenario.